tarini-mi7/World_Weather_Analysis/README.md

 ### Correlation of weather attributes with latitude

-There is a weather data folder that has valuable linear regression models looking at the correlation between different weather infromation and latitude.
+I have included valuable linear regression models looking at the correlation between different weather attributes and latitude in the WeatherPy.ipynb notebook.